davidjbradshaw/iframe-resizer/README.md

 Called before the page is repositioned after a request from the iFrame, due to either an in page link, or a direct request from either [parentIFrame.scrollTo()](#scrolltoxy) or [parentIFrame.scrollToOffset()](#scrolltooffsetxy).
 If this callback function returns false, it will stop the library from repositioning the page, so that you can implement your own animated page scrolling instead.

-## IFrame Methods
+## IFramed Page Methods

-To enable these methods you must set [enablePublicMethods](#enablepublicmethods) to **true**.
-This creates the `window.parentIFrame` object in the iFrame.
+These methods are available in the iFrame, once you have set the [enablePublicMethods](#enablepublicmethods) option to **true**.
+This creates the `window.parentIFrame` object.
 These method should be contained by a test for the `window.parentIFrame` object, in case the page is not loaded inside an iFrame.
 For example:

 ```js
 if ('parentIFrame' in window) {